 It is stated, on the authority of Mr. William Goodwin, veterinary surgeon to her Majesty, that "several of the mares in that establishment" (royal stud at Hampton Court) "had foals in one year, which were by Actæon, but which presented exactly the marks of the horse Colonel, a white hind-fetlock, for instance, and a white mark or stripe on the face; and Actæon was perfectly free from white.
-The mares had all bred from Colonel the previous year."1 the results in each case being the same.
+The mares had all bred from Colonel the previous year."
+1 the results in each case being the same.
 As the mare belonging to Lord Morton, that was covered by a quagga, was afterward sent to Sir Gore Ousely, and produced colts by a black Arabian horse, the two cases are readily resolved into one.
 (See Darwin's "Animals and Plants under Domestication," vol. i., p.
 484; Farmer's Magazine, vol. xxxv., p.
 130; Walker on "Intermarriage," p.
 244; "Principles of Breeding," by Goodale, p.
 46; British and Foreign Medico-Chirurgical Review, July, 1863, p.
 183.)

 "A colt, the property of the Earl of Suffield, got by Laurel, so resembled another horse (Camel) that it was whispered, nay, even asserted, at Newmarket, that he must have been got by Camel.
-It was ascertained, however, that the only relation which the colt bore to Camel was, that the latter had served his mother the previous season."2
+It was ascertained, however, that the only relation which the colt bore to Camel was, that the latter had served his mother the previous season."

-Mr. George T. Allman, of Tennessee, gives the following case, that came under his own observation: "I bred a bay mare, black points, to Watson, a son of Lexington, who is a golden chestnut, large star, both
+Mr. George T. Allman, of Tennessee, gives the following ease, that came under his own observation: "I bred a bay mare, black points, to Watson, a son of Lexington, who is a golden ehestnut, large star, both hind and near front ankles white.
+After dropping her foal to Watson, I bred the same mare to my saddle-stallion, Prince Pulaski, a very dark ehestnut, no white save a very small star; this produce was a fac simile of Watson in every particular."

-1 Farmer's Magazine, vol. xxxv., p.
+Farmer's Magazine, vol. xxxv., p.
 130. See also "Principles of Breeding," by Goodale, p.
 47; Journal of the Highland Agricultural Society, 1857-'59, p.
 26.

-2 Journal of the Highland Agricultural Society, 1857-'59, p.
+Journal of the Highland Agricultural Society, 1857-'59, p.
 26. See also "Principles of Breeding," by Goodale, p.
 47; Farmer's Magazine, vol. xxxv., p.
-130. hind and near front ankles white.
-After dropping her foal to Watson, I bred the same mare to my saddle-stallion, Prince Pulaski, a very dark chestnut, no white save a very small star; this produce was a fac simile of Watson in every particular."
+130.

 "Alexander Morrison, Esq., of Bognie, had a fine Clydesdale mare which, in 1843, was served by a Spanish ass and produced a mule.
 She afterward had a colt by a horse, which bore a very marked likeness to a mule-seen at a distance, every one set it down at once as a mule.
 The ears are nine and a half inches long, the girth not quite six feet, and stands above sixteen hands high.
 The hoofs are so long and narrow that there is a difficulty in shoeing them, and the tail is thin and scanty.
-He is a beast of indomitable energy and durability, and is highly prized by his owner."2
+He is a beast of indomitable energy and durability, and is highly prized by his owner."

-A similar case is recorded by Dr. Burgess, of Dedham, Massachusetts, who says, "From a mare which had once been served by a jack, I have seen a colt so long-eared, sharp-backed, and rat-tailed, that I stopped a second time to see if he were not a mule."3
+A similar case is recorded by Dr. Burgess, of Dedham, Massachusetts, who says, "From a mare which had once been served by a jack, I have scen a colt so long-eared, sharp-backed, and rat-tailed, that I stopped a second time to see if he were not a mule."

 Dr. H. B. Shank, of Lansing, Michigan, informs me that a mare belonging to himself having produced a mule, was afterward bred to a Morgan stallion with remarkably fine ears; the ears of the colt were large and coarse, presenting a close resemblance to those of a mule.
-A second colt produced by the mare to the same stallion had the head and ears of its sire.
+A second colt produced by the

-1 Rural Sun, as quoted in National Live-Stock Journal, June, 1877, p.
+&lt;sup>1 Rural Sun, as quoted in National Live-Stock Journal, June, 1877, p.
 245.